ABreseman/rrg/base map/readme.md

 # Field Report
 # Amanda Breseman - April 13, 2019 - Whistling Arch
 I chose to visit Whistling Arch for my field visit.
 It was a very accessible trail with some interesting plants along the way.
 From the small parking lot, the ridgetop trail is .25 miles long and finishes to a large rock shelter with a buttress-type arch.
 The view to the south from the sandy overlook is quite beautiful.
+The information on the Avenza map was pretty accurate.

 Looking through the arch from under the rock shelter.
 ![Looking Through the Whistling Arch](https://live.staticflickr.com/65535/33874170078_226eb9fd87_k.jpg)